basicskywards/argoverse_kf_tracker/README.md

 # argoverse_cbgs_kf_tracker

-In this repo, I implement a script (get_stats.py) to estimate the Kalman Filter's covariance matrices which facilitates the 3D Multi-Object Tracking.
+In this repo, I implement a script (get_stats.py) to estimate the Kalman Filter's covariance matrices which facilitate the 3D Multi-Object Tracking.

 ---